 Your coverage is defined by the group vision plan.
 This document may have amendments too.
 Under certain circumstances, we or the customer or the law may change your plan.
+When an emergency or epidemic is declared, we may modify or waive requirements under the plan or your cost share if you are affected.
 Only Aetna may waive a requirement of your plan.
 No other person - including the employer or vision provider - can do this.